Event

 The mParticle S2S API allows you to send data server side (API reference).
 The S2S API supports iOS, Android and Web data.
 In this scenario, mParticle forwards data via Braze’s REST API which supports a limited set of features.

 For server-side data to be forwarded to Braze, it must include your selected External Identity Type.
+To relax this requirement, see the Disable External ID Constraint connection setting.

 The following event types can be forwarded to Braze via S2S: